World Calendar Proposal modified a 364-Day Calendar Year to become

 incorporates 400-year-l/s-cycles I synonymously refer to as

 Mayan 400-year Baktun cycles.
-Our modern Gregorian
+Our modern Gregorian version

-changed, only the methods of calendar layers are different.
+the methods of calendar layers are different.

-Pope Gregory's namesake calendar reform recognized that a
+Pope Gregory's namesake calendar reform recognized that a solar

-solar calendar cycle synchronized once again after completing
+calendar cycle synchronized once again after completing

 400-years.
 Easter calculations combined religious observation

-with scientific reasoning to establish a better way of
+with scientific reasoning to establish a better way of calendar

-of a lunar/solar calendar.
+lunar/solar calendar.
 Ancient Egyptians were numerically

-matching days and years according to the stars well before
+matching days and years according to the stars well before Moses

-Moses led the Exodus of the Old
+led the Exodus of the Old

 doubles a 400-year count to measure the 800 year Generation Cycle